How To Mint L1 & L2 subname via mint-manager

 This guide will show you how to implement a subname minting functionality using @namespacesdk/mint-manager library

-The prerequisite for minting is for the parent ENS name to be listed on the Namespace platform.
-This can be done using the Manager on our .
+The prerequisite for minting is for the parent ENS name to be activated on the Namespace platform.
+This can be done using the Manager on our platform.

 02. Installing @namespacesdk/mint-manager library